umn-msi-lmnp/cephtools/tests/test-panfs2ceph-testing-guide.md

 # panfs2ceph Testing Guide

-This guide explains the comprehensive testing strategy for the panfs2ceph path construction fix and S3 compatibility issues.
+This guide explains the comprehensive testing strategy for the panfs2ceph path construction fix and custom empty directory handling implementation.

 ## Background

 The original panfs2ceph tool had a path construction bug that caused `BucketAlreadyExists` errors.
-Additionally, the default `--s3-directory-markers` flag causes S3 compatibility issues on some Ceph installations.
+Additionally, rclone's native `--s3-directory-markers` flag caused S3 compatibility issues on some Ceph installations.
+This has been resolved by implementing custom empty directory handling using marker files instead of problematic S3-specific flags.

 ## Test Coverage